Spinors on Singular Spaces and the Topology of Causal Fermion Systems: Basic Definitions and Simple Examples

 we obtain a topological fermion system~$(\H, \F, \rho)$.
-The concept behind taking the push-forward measure is that we want to identify the point~$p \in \hat{M}$ with its local correlation operator~$F(p) \in \F$.
-Likewise, the manifold~$\hat{M}$ should be identified with the subset~$F(\hat{M})$ of~$\F$.
-With this in mind, we do not want to work with objects on~$\hat{M}$, but instead with corresponding objects on~$\F$.
-Apart from giving a different point of view, this procedure makes it possible to extend the notion of the manifold~$\hat{M}$ as well as the objects thereon to a more general setting.
+The concept behind taking the push-forward measure is that we want to identify the point~$p \in \scrM$ with its local correlation operator~$F(p) \in \F$.
+Likewise, the manifold~$\scrM$ should be identified with the subset~$F(\scrM)$ of~$\F$.
+With this in mind, we do not want to work with objects on~$\scrM$, but instead with corresponding objects on~$\F$.
+Apart from giving a different point of view, this procedure makes it possible to extend the notion of the manifold~$\scrM$ as well as the objects thereon to a more general setting.

 To avoid confusion, we remark that the above-mentioned identification of~$p$ with~$F(p)$ clearly fails if the mapping~$F$ is not injective.
 For this reason, one usually chooses~$\H$ in such a way that~$F$ becomes injective.
 In certain applications, however, it is indeed preferable to work with a mapping~$F$ which is not injective.
-In this case, all points of~$\hat{M}$ with the same image are identified when forming the topological fermion system.
-We already saw this mechanism in the example of the interacting Dirac spheres, where the mapping~\eqref{Fident2} was not injective at the intersection points of the two spheres.
+In this case, all points of~$\scrM$ with the same image are identified when forming the topological fermion system.
+We already saw this effect in the example of the interacting Dirac spheres, where the mapping~\eqref{Fident2} was not injective at the intersection points of the two spheres.
 We will come back to this point in Example~\ref{ex2driemann} below.

-The simplest setting in which the above construction of topological fermion systems using spinors can be made precise is to choose~$\hat{M}$ as a closed Riemannian manifold: \begin{Example} (Spinors on a closed Riemannian manifold) {\em{ Let~$(\hat{M}, g)$ be a compact Riemannian spin manifold of dimension~$k \geq 1$.
-The spinor bundle~$S\hat{M}$ is a vector bundle with fibre~$S_p\hat{M} \simeq \C^n$ with~$n=2^{[k/2]}$ (see for example~\cite{lawson+michelsohn, friedrich}).
+The simplest setting in which the above construction of topological fermion systems using spinors can be made precise is to choose~$\scrM$ as a closed Riemannian manifold: \begin{Example} (Spinors on a closed Riemannian manifold) {\em{ Let~$(\scrM, g)$ be a compact Riemannian spin manifold of dimension~$k \geq 1$.
+The spinor bundle~$S\scrM$ is a vector bundle with fibre~$S_p\scrM \simeq \C^n$ with~$n=2^{[k/2]}$ (see for example~\cite{lawson+michelsohn, friedrich}).
 The spin scalar product~\eqref{ssprod} is positive definite.
-On the smooth sections~$\Gamma(S\hat{M})$ of the spinor bundle we can thus introduce the scalar product
+On the smooth sections~$\Gamma(S\scrM)$ of the spinor bundle we can thus introduce the scalar product \beq \la \psi | \phi \ra = \int_{\scrM} \Sl \psi | \phi \Sr_p\: d\mu(p) \:, \eeq where~$d\mu = \sqrt{\det g}\, d^k x$ is the volume measure on~$\scrM$.
+Forming the completion gives the Hilbert space~$L^2(\scrM, S\scrM)$.
+The Dirac operator~$\Dir$ with domain of definition~$\Gamma(S\scrM)$ is an essentially self-adjoint operator on~$L^2(\scrM, S\scrM)$.
+It has a purely discrete spectrum and finite-dimensional eigenspaces (for details see for example~\cite{ginoux}).
+For a given parameter~$L>0$, we let~$\H$ be the space spanned by all eigenvectors whose eigenvalues lie in the interval~$[-L, 0]$,